IAEA still working on Ukraine power plant plan despite Putin bluster | Headlines

 "It's our responsibility to do it by proposing pragmatic, realistic and physical proposals on the table."
 Russian-installed leaders in occupied areas of four Ukrainian regions, including Zaporizhzhia, on Tuesday set out plans for referendums on joining Russia.
 Russian President Vladimir Putin on Wednesday ordered the mobilization of hundreds of thousands of Russians to fight in Ukraine.

 Grossi held separate talks in New York on Wednesday with Ukrainian officials and Russia's Foreign Minister Sergei Lavrov.
-He said the situation was getting worse on the ground and he was still discussing technical parameters to initially create a protection zone, although a demilitarized zone was his ultimate objective.
+He said the situation was getting worse on the ground with continued shelling and he was now entering real negotiations on the technical parameters to initially create a protection zone, although a demilitarized zone was his ultimate objective.

+He said he hoped to go to Ukraine and Russia soon to speed up talks.
+"This is not a negotiation of a treaty that can be afforded weeks and months, but it has to be decided on as soon as possible," said.

 Issues being discussed include the radius of the zone and the role of IAEA staff.
 Two IAEA officials are currently stationed at the plant and form what the agency calls a continuous presence there.
 When asked whether the IAEA could enforce such a zone with just two inspectors, Grossi said he was working to expand the watchdog's presence, but that would not be its job.